xuebaiios/BdryReach/README.md

 </div>

 ## 1. Tool Installation
-**All experiments are conducted on a virtual machine system with an Intel® Core™ i7-10750H CPU @ 2.60GHz × 8 and 5.8 GiB of memory, running Ubuntu 20.04.3 LTS.
+All experiments are conducted on a virtual machine system with an **Intel® Core™ i7-10750H CPU @ 2.60GHz × 8 and 5.8 GiB of memory, running Ubuntu 20.04.3 LTS**.
 We recommend a similar hardware setup and a Linux environment.
-The installation requires the cmake tool and various third-party libraries needed for BdryReach.**
+The installation requires the **cmake** tool and various third-party libraries needed for BdryReach.

 ### 1.1 Required Third-Party Libraries